 The Chamber Music Institute will take place June 4-11.
 All accepted participants receive a full fellowship which includes on-campus housing and meals.
 Chamber groups selected to the institute will receive instruction by the Chiara String Quartet, artists-in-residence at Glenn Korff School of Music, Dana Fonteneau, an arts entrepreneurship clinician, and members of the UNL music faculty.

 Beverly Fort, education coordinator for the Murray State University Hopkinsville Regional Campus, recently was named the Outstanding Academic Adviser for Murray State University.

-Sponsored by the Office of the Provost, the Office of Student Affairs and Omicron Delta Kappa national leadership honor society, this award recognizes outstanding achievement by faculty academic advisers.
+Sponsored by the Office of the Provost, the Office of Student Affairs and Omicron Delta Kappa national leadership honour society, this award recognizes outstanding achievement by faculty, academic advisers.
 A strong academic adviser can have a tremendous effect on the success of a college student.

 In nomination letters, students at the Hopkinsville campus described Fort as a caring and compassionate adviser who pushes them to excel.
 A nominator said Fort stayed current on the research and trends in education and passed those along to her students, and she maintains connections for employment with area school systems.

 “She has very high expectations for us and pushes us to be our best,” according to one student’s nomination letter.
 “It is because of her unwavering dedication to us and this program that we are so successful.
 I am amazed at all that she is able to orchestrate with such positivity and grace.
 I aspire to be like her one day.”